-This forces them to provide you with the salary range and gives you more insight into how much higher you can counter when they do make you an offer.
+This forces them to provide you with the salary range, which gives you more insight into how much higher you can counter when they do make you an offer.

-When using GlassDoor.com, the salary ranges are provided in the job listings themselves.
+When using GlassDoor, the salary ranges are provided in the job listings themselves.

-When using Indeed.com, just click on “Find Salaries” at the top of the page and type in a company name.
-From there the site lists salaries for various positions.
+When using Indeed, just click on “Find Salaries” at the top of the page and type in a company name.
+From there, the site will list salaries for various positions.